 An apprenticeship is a combination of on-the-job training and related classroom instruction in which workers learn the practical and theoretical aspects of a highly skilled occupation.
 Generally, these programs consist of 8,000 hours of on-the-job training and roughly 600 hours of classroom instruction.
 Apprenticeship programs are company sponsored and overseen by joint apprenticeship committees.
 These committees are responsible for selecting apprenticeship candidates based on rigorous entry requirements.
 Students interested in apprenticeship programs must apply for an apprenticeship position in order to be considered for an apprenticeship program.

 The RMTC works with the regional USDOL Office of Apprenticeship to assist companies in designing, registering, and implementing apprenticeship programs.
-For more information on apprenticeships, contact the RMTC Director or visit https://www.apprenticeship.gov.
+For more information on apprenticeships, visit the USDOL Office of Apprenticeship website.

 Industrial Trades curricula at the RMTC are recognized by the U.S. Department of Labor Office of Apprenticeship for registered apprenticeship programs and are used by many regional companies for related training instruction.
 All Industrial Trades core curricula may be used to develop an apprenticeship program: